-Notes to the Consolidated Financial Statements For the years ended December 31, 2021 and 2020
+Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (expressed in Canadian dollars)

 4. Exploration and evaluation assets

 Title to exploration and evaluation properties involves certain inherent risks due to the difficulties of determining the validity of certain claims as well as the potential for problems arising from the frequently ambiguous conveyancing history characteristics of many such assets.
 The Company has investigated title to all of its mineral properties, and to the best of its knowledge, title to all such assets is in good standing.